findBgnd: Find Background Value

 log

-A logical flag to use log-transformed values.
+a logical flag to use log-transformed values

 Details

-Data are assumed to be drawn from two unimodal, continuous distributions where the background population follows a normal distribution.
-The maximum of this population is determined from a kernel density estimate and the left half of the distribution is fit to a Gaussian distribution with the fitdistr function.
-The value returned is the position of the peak + mult times the estimated standard deviation of the distribution.
+If the distribution is not bimodal, the population is assumed to be a mixture of values from a normal distribution of low values and a lognormal (or log) distribution of high values.
+The maximum of low values is determined from a kernel density estimate and the left half of the distribution is fit to a Gaussian distribution with the fitdistr function.
+The value returned is the position of the peak + mult times the estimated standard deviation of the fitted distribution.

-If the distribution is heavily skewed to the left (mostly dark values), the standard deviation of the distribution will be estimated as 1.35x the interquartile range.
+If the distribution is very heavily skewed to the left (mostly dark values), the standard deviation of the distribution will be estimated as 1.35x the interquartile range.

 Value